-This might be the funniest entry on the list: The Washington Post claims millennials are killing the paper napkin!
+This might be the funniest entry on this list: The Washington Post claims millennials are killing the paper napkin!
 Paper towels, apparently, are an easy substitute, especially for younger generations.
 And eco-conscious eaters gravitate toward cloth napkins, to save trees.

-What goes around, comes around: Cloth napkins ruled the dinner table until the 1950s, when the easy, disposable paper option became popular.
+What goes around, comes around: Cloth napkins ruled the dinner table until the easy, disposable paper napkin became popular.
 Martha Stewart may not approve, but for a generation that’s also eschewing Grandma’s china, paper towels seem to be cleaning up just fine.

 Anyone who’s gone to a movie recently knows the cinema industry has changed.
-From fancy 3-D and Imax options to theaters with recliners, reserved seats and full-on menus, including beer, wine and cocktails, these are not your grandfather’s cineplex.
+From fancy 3-D and Imax options to theaters with recliners, reserved seats and full-on menus, including beer, wine and cocktails, these are not your grandfather’s cineplexes.

 Younger moviegoers are staying away from movie theaters more than other age groups, the New York Post reports.